imhazige/myblog/_posts/2020-10-25-flow-expo-publish-with-channel.md

 ## Expo release Channel
 Expo have a good [Official Document](https://docs.expo.io/workflow/publishing/) describe publish with release  channel.

-First we premise have two environment/channel and we will not use any continue integrate tool here:
+First we premise have two environment/channel and we will not use any continuous integration tool here:
 - `staging` for tesing before publish to real users(connect to api `test-api.myproduct.com`)
 - `product` for oneline product(connect to `api.myproduct.com`)